As an Amazon Associate, I earn from qualifying purchases.

 - 1/4 teaspoon almond extract

-- 2 tablespoons cherry herring (optional)
+- 2 tablespoons cherry liqueur (optional)

 - 2 tablespoons unsalted butter, cut into cubes